DoNotTouch05/probability/figures/read.md

 add seed can get the same figure {in figure1}
 combined two code and let Q3 half down
 ## 5.15
+Q3's code done, still something wrong with it?? why one line is almost horizontally review Q1 and 2, plot, take it correct
 ## 5.16
 explain code?
+all done!!!!

+**final**